IU-Capstone-Project-2025/team-sync/README.md

 ## This project helps people find teams by interests.

 **TeamSync** is a collaborative platform where students can create projects, apply to join other teams, add interesting projects to their favorites, and edit their profiles.
-The recommendation system uses your profile and activity to suggest the most relevant projects and teammates.
+The recommendation system uses your profile and activity to suggest the most relevant projects.
 You can review applications, select who joins your team, and build effective teams based on interests and skills.

 <p align="center">
 <img src="https://raw.githubusercontent.com/IU-Capstone-Project-2025/team-sync/refs/heads/main/docs/gif/project_highlights.gif" width="600"/>